The Ten Pillars of

 Ragus is a leading supplier in the production of brown sugars, molasses, syrups and treacles for many of the best known global food, drink and pharmaceutical brands.
 Our commitment to corporate social responsibility (CSR) underpins the Ragus brand, qualifying us to supply the most demanding customers in the industries we serve.

 CSR is embedded in everything we do: health and safety, quality, our talent management strategy and employee behaviours, sustainability, our supply chain management and customer service, the community around us, our risk management strategy, zero tolerance of bribery and corruption, and respect for human rights.

 Ragus is the UK’s leading independent importer and manufacturer of sugar products, including pure sugars and pure syrups, occupying a unique position in the European sugar market, and, indeed, in history.

-We have been sourcing and manufacturing natural sugars for 90 years.
+We have been sourcing and manufacturing natural sugars for over 90 years.
 This heritage of responsible sourcing and traceability, combined with our modern custom-built UK factory in Slough near London, has led us to develop and implement our Ten Pillars of CSR.

 What are the ten pillars?

 The Ragus Ten Pillars of CSR include mandatory statutory requirements, which we exceed in every category.
 To further demonstrate our commitment to CSR practices, we are evaluating new reporting frameworks provided by ISO 26000 and the Global Reporting Initiative (GRI).